amerand/easyVLTI2025/README.md

 - Reduce your data, by yourself or with the help of the VLTI expertise centres (by Foteini Claire Lykou)
 - Analyse your data with open tools (by Jens Kammerer)

+# Acknowledgments

+This slide show was presented during the Session ["LS7: Your science with the VLTI: easier than you think!"](https://eas.unige.ch/EAS2025/session.jsp?id=LS7) at the European Astronomical Society meeting in June 27, 2025.

+The session was coordinated by Antoine Mérand, Foteini Claire Lykou and Rebeca Garcia-Lopez, with the support of the European Interferometry Initiative ([EII](https://european-interferometry.eu)) and the European Southern Observatory ([ESO](www.eso.org)).

 # Useful links

 ## Support and assistance: